 Short-Term Loans

-Short-term loans up to a maximum of \$300.00 may be obtained through the Office of Financial Aid to cover 80 percent of the cost of tuition.
-There is a \$6.00 service charge.
+Short-term loans up to a maximum of \$300.00 may be obtained through the Office of Financial Aid to cover 80 percent of the cost of in-district tuition.
+There is a \$6.00 charge for this service.